Many solo agers use technology to help address the challenges of aging alone.

 Other solo agers use technology to help feel safe while doing daily tasks.
 Some carry a phone everywhere, not just outside, but inside, too.
 Others have found that a smartwatch works better to provide a feeling of access to a trusted contact in case of emergency.

-"I'll carry phone in me.
-And then, after had open heart surgery last year, my daughter...got me an apple watch and she programmed her phone number.
-All I'll have to do is shout out her name and say, you know, "call my daughter, siri."
+"I'll carry my phone on me.
+And then, after I had open heart surgery last year, my daughter ... got me an Apple watch and she programmed her phone number.
+All I'll have to do is shout out her name and say, you know, 'Call my daughter, Siri.'"

 "There are apps as well, so that you can ask for a daily check-in call that will either be routed to your primary contact or it will notify the police if you don't respond by a certain time during the morning."